 Is China safe for travelers?
-Thankfully, over the past decade China has maintained a low crime rate compared to the rest of the world.
-With that said, there are plenty of China travel safety tips you should be aware of when planning your trip.
+You might be surprised to learn that over the past decade, China has maintained one of the lowest crime rates in the world.
+Regardless, there are plenty of China travel safety tips you should be aware of when planning your trip.

 - Eat street food at your own risk: China is a street food culture, and while I personally LOVE eating street food, it comes with risks as so many street vendors don’t abide by quality food and sanitation standards.
 If you want to take part in the street food scene, ask your hotel or hostel where to find safe and delicious street food.

-- Keep hand sanitizer on you at all times: Chinese public bathrooms seldom have hand soap and those that do is so watered down to where there is more water than actual soap.
-Therefore always keep hand sanitizer on you to clean your hands before any public meal or snack.
+- Keep hand sanitizer on you at all times: Chinese public bathrooms seldom have hand soap and those that do are so watered down to where there is more water than actual soap.
+Therefore always keep a travel-sized hand sanitizer on you to clean your hands before any public meal or snack.

 …or at least carefully look both ways so you don’t get hit.

 In Western countries, we pedestrians typically have the right-of-way when crossing streets.
-Things are the direct opposite in China where incredibly congested streets follow a “cars first” culture.
+Things are somewhat different in China where incredibly congested streets follow a “cars first” culture.

-This is true even when you have notification it is your turn to cross the street.
+This is true even when you have notification that it is your turn to cross the street.

 To stay safe, always remember you do not have the right of way when crossing streets in China.
 You should always look both ways before crossing streets and most importantly, scan for cars that are turning onto the road you are crossing.